 Got a question?

-- Register your interest to discuss the discussion paper with project officers in a virtual meeting
+- We hosted drop-in information sessions to discuss the discussion paper with project officers in a virtual meeting

-- Submit a question and we'll respond to it on this page (scroll down to see what has already been submitted).
+- A submit a questions tool was available for you to send in your questions and we responded to them on this page (scroll down to see what has already been submitted).

 Have your say